-What can your Line Manager agree?
+What can I agree?

 As mentioned above the RAP can be used to handle all reasonable adjustment requests with the exception of substantive requests for flexible working which must be handled using the process outlined in the Flexible Working Policy.
-If your team work flexibly as standard, and/or you are working in a hybrid manner, then some requests for flexibility as reasonable adjustment may be able to be agreed between yourself and your line manager using the RAP e.g. starting one hour later every second Tuesday to facilitate attendance at medical appointments.
+If your team work flexibly as standard, and/or you are working in a hybrid manner, then some requests for flexibility as reasonable adjustment may be able to be agreed between yourself and the employee using the RAP, e.g. starting one hour later every second Tuesday to facilitate attendance at medical appointments.

-If the reasonable adjustment request requires additional, extra, or alternative equipment, whether IT based, or relating to the environment i.e., screens for open plan office spaces etc. then whilst your line manager may be able to agree in principle these adjustments, they may have to liaise with facilities or ISS to arrange this equipment.
-Your line manager should check with these departments what additional or extra equipment they might have available prior to giving a definitive agreement that this equipment can be provided.
+If the reasonable adjustment request requires additional, extra, or alternative equipment, whether IT based, or relating to the environment i.e., screens for open plan office spaces etc. then whilst you may be able to agree in principle these adjustments, you might have to liaise with facilities or ISS to arrange this equipment.
+You should check with these departments what additional or extra equipment they might have available prior to giving a definitive agreement that this equipment can be provided.
 For alternative chairs, or wrist/foot supports which may be required, the process for requesting these is the same as that resulting from a DSE assessment.

-For changes to working practices e.g., additional support with certain tasks, written briefs for tasks that can be referred to, or more frequent breaks to allow for food/drink to be consumed, you can agree these directly with your line manager using the RAP.
-If these adjustments need to be communicated with the wider team, you, as the employee, should direct the best way in which to do this.
+For changes to working practices, e.g. additional support with certain tasks, written briefs for tasks that can be referred back to, or more frequent breaks to allow for food/drink to be consumed, you can agree these directly with the employee using the RAP.
+If these adjustments need to be communicated with the wider team, the affected employee should direct the best way in which to do this.